 - Place the pill on the back of your dog's tongue and stroke his throat to encourage him to swallow.

-- Place the pill inside a special, digestible "pill pocket" routinely used to give dogs medication.
+- Place the pill inside a special, digestible "pill pocket" used to give dogs medication.

 - Insert the pill inside a tempting food like a piece of hot dog, or wrap it in a piece of bread and feed it to your dog.

-To avoid drug interactions that could cause harm, aspirin should not be given to a dog that is on any other medications unless it is done so under the direct supervision of a veterinarian.
+To avoid harmful drug interactions, you should not give aspirin to a dog that is on any other medications unless you're giving aspirin under the direct supervision of a veterinarian.
 Ask your vet about alternative pain medications so you can make an informed decision about the best treatment for your pet.